Tea In Jamaica: 15 Not So Popular Jamaican Bush Teas

 You can multiply the benefits of Jack in the bush tea.
 Simply add a few guava leaves or fever grass bladed for some extra health benefits.

 Jack in the Bush is one of the flowering weeds from the Asteraceae plant family.
 It is considered invasive in many locations around the globe.
-However, some resent tests confirm that the plant has a number of medicinal benefits.

 Scientific Name for Jack In the Bush: The plant known as Jack ina Bush by most Jamaicans is actually named Chromolaena odorarta.